 Martin said his four predecessors in Ireland's capital, including retired

-and rape of boys and girls "was a crime in both civil and canon
+rape of boys and girls "was a crime in both civil and canon law.
+For some

 "They were wrong, and children were left to suffer."

-abuse in Irish schools, workhouses and orphanages run nationwide
+abuse in Irish schools, workhouses and orphanages run nationwide by 19 Catholic

-the reasons why church and state authorities didn't stop it, whereas
+why church and state authorities didn't stop it, whereas Thursday's 720-page

 By then, the investigators found, successive archbishops and their senior